12th Grade Counseling Services Overview

 For more instructions, please see the following:

-To help organize your application requirements (what your counselor needs to submit for you on your behalf) please use the fillable Checklist - College Application Requirements Chart ** Please note that you must download this document and open it to see the fillable options .
+To help organize your application requirements (what your counselor needs to submit for you on your behalf) please make a copy and complete the College Application Checklist: Requirements for Private and Out-of-State Colleges and Universities

 Teacher Letter of Recommendation